Logo

 Expert consultancy on The Integrated Soil Fertility Management Project (ISFM+).

-Client: Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH

 The Integrated Soil Fertility Management Project (ISFM+) is a collaborative initiative focused on enhancing soil fertility, health, and agricultural productivity within the Amhara, Oromia, SNNPR, and Tigray regions of Ethiopia.
 Recognizing the critical role of soil health in sustainable agriculture, the project champions the adoption of locally adapted and relevant ISFM technologies.
 These technologies are strategically implemented to achieve several key outcomes: boosting on-farm biomass production, minimizing nutrient and biomass losses from farming systems, and optimizing the efficiency of agricultural inputs.